Vikram1511/yoga-animation/Readme.md

 </table>

 ## **Requirements**
-- Windows10 or Linux
+- python 3.6
-- Blender v2.79
+- Blender v2.79b
-- required plugins for blender
-    1. Makewalk
-    2. import_runtime_MHX2
 - Makehuman 1.1.0
+- this code is developed on Windows10 ,can also be used on Linux

 ## *Getting Familiar with the Datasets*